RackHD/docs/docs/introduction.rst

 Hardware Management
 ---------------------------

-To implement the API requests received from the other M&O layers, RackHD primarily uses out-of-band network management to communicate with hardware devices using platform APIs (IMPI, SNMP, etc.).
+To implement the API requests received from the other M&O layers, RackHD primarily uses out-of-band network management to communicate with hardware devices using platform APIs (IPMI, SNMP, etc.).
 For functionality that is not available out-of-band, RackHD can communicate with the in-band data network.

 Features
 ------------------------